exercism/elixir/exercises/concept/remote-control-car/.docs/instructions.md

 # => "Battery at 100%"
 ```

 Make sure the function only accepts a `RemoteControlCar` struct as the argument.
+If the battery is at 0%, you can't drive the car anymore and the battery display will show "Battery empty".

 ## 5. Driving changes the battery and distance driven